miguel-amf/G4_Compilador/README.md

 ---

-This piece of software is design to implement a C Minus compiler, a simplified version of the C language counterpart.
+This piece of software is designed to implement a C Minus compiler, a simplified version of the C language counterpart.
 Its development will be split in four parts: Lexical Analysis (1), Sintax Analysis (2), Semantic Analysis(3), and Code Generation (4).